 Exiting the museum, there is a caboose for children to play on (it was a little rough but may be better for older kids) and also picnic tables.
 While we were visiting the adjoining restaurant was closed, but it appears it has reopened.
 We ate lunch at the Dennison Yard Italian Tavern where the kids meal is a build-your-own pizza!

 Tips if you go:

-Dennison is only 45 minutes from Berlin, OH.
+The kid-friendly Dennison Railroad Depot Museum is only 45 minutes from Berlin, OH.
 This would be a great excursion from Amish Country!
-The museum is well-suited for all ages, so bring the kids AND grandma and grandpa.
+The museum is well-suited for all ages, so bring the little ones AND grandma and grandpa.

 The depot is largely handicap-accessible BUT because much of the museum takes place inside train cars, we did NOT use a stroller here and I wouldn’t really recommend it.
 If you have a little baby or toddler maybe a baby carrier would be best?

 Dennison Railroad Depot is not just a museum, they offer many specialty events throughout the year.
 The most popular with families has to be The Polar Express.
 Check out their website for more info.